“Whatever is begun in anger ends in shame.” ~ Benjamin Franklin

 Since he was annoying me, I yelled at him, and he started to cry and walked away to his mom.

-Within a few minutes he was back, saying, “Daddy, I want to talk to you.”
+Within a few minutes he was back, saying, “Baba, I want to talk to you.”

 “Sure, Aayam?”

-“Daddy, why do you become so rude to me?
+“Baba, why did you become so rude to me?

 I’m a good boy.
-You also better be a good boy, Daddy.”
+You also better be a good dad, Baba.”

 I realized that I’d spent many years as a short tempered rude dad.
 At that moment, I also realized I need to change.
 But how?

-This was an amazing learning experience for my social intelligence.
+This was an amazing learning experience for my very poor social intelligence.

 I asked myself how I could read the desires, needs, and emotions of my son with reasonable accuracy.

 As I said, I’d raised two daughters already.
-Raising children, I know now little bit, is far more than just fixing what was wrong with them.
+Raising children, I know now a little bit, is far more than just fixing what is wrong with them.

 Kids bring amazing strengths with them which we don’t know.

-It is about identifying and amplifying their strengths and virtues, and helping them find the niche where they can live these positive traits to the fullest.
+I’m learning that it is about identifying and amplifying their strengths and virtues, and helping them find the niche where they can live these positive potentials to the fullest.

 If we achieve this as a dad, I guess, all dad would be very happy in their lives.

-I was wondering what might be the reason that I was unhappy and showing short temper at my 3 and half year old son.
+I was wondering what might be the reason that I was unhappy and showing short temper at my three and half year old son.
+Of course I was lacking social and emotional intelligence but what else?

 I got some answers from Junki.